Jermaine Byrd

-Jermaine Byrd is an American basketball coach who formerly served as an active consultant for De La Salle Green Archers.
+Jermaine Byrd is an American former professional basketball coach.

 Career

 Byrd started his coaching career at Tulsa 66ers as an assistant.
 He later worked as an assistant coach for Sioux Falls Skyforce, and Los Angeles D-Fenders.
 He also worked as player development for Seoul Samsung Thunder.

 In 2019, he was tapped as an active consultant for Gian Nazario for De La Salle Green Archers.
 He was replaced in the next season by Derrick Pumaren.